Gardening talks and lectures on plants

 What is an alpine plant?
 Where do they come from, what conditions do they need, how can one grow alpines?
 These and other questions (including how to build your own miniature garden) will be considered in this lecture that only just skims the surface of what is a vast subject. - Autumn bulbs of the Peloponnese

-This talk is in constant evolution as it showcases some of the plants I fell in love with while visiting the UK, Spain, France, Greece, Germany, the islands of the Atlantic, Portugal, Romania and other countries I have travelled to. - Spring in the Abruzzo
+This talk is in constant evolution as it showcases some of the plants I fell in love with while visiting the UK, Spain, France, Greece, Germany, the islands of the Atlantic, Portugal, Romania and other countries I have travelled to. - Early summer in the western Alps

 The Alps are a hotspot for plant diversity.
 This talks looks at some high alpine and mountain meadow species I have come across in early June in the western Alps. - Wild daffodils and other Spanish gems

-Spain is always in the top 3 most visited countries in the world.
-While many travel for its sunny beaches and amazing food, there are also many plants to entice you to visit the Iberian Peninsula off-season. - Snowdrops, snowflakes and other late winter flowers
+Spain has always been in the top three most visited countries in the world.
+While many travel for its sunny beaches and amazing food, there are also many plants to entice you to visit the Iberian Peninsula off-season. - Plant and gardening quiz

 I have several plant and gardening quizzes that include anagrams, ding-bats, plant questions and image clues.